Venue: Kurayoshi Sekigane Municipal Exchange Center

-Morning: Exchange breakout sessions: meet with representatives of other faiths and historical experts, as you learn of Japanese and Asian history, records, burial sites, temples and shrines, and how on earth Christianity and Judaism came to be so prevalent in Asia and Japan, and what happened followers.
+Morning: Exchange breakout sessions: meet with representatives of other faiths and historical experts, as you learn of Japanese and Asian history, records, burial sites, temples and shrines, as well as culture and history of other nations and countries.
+This will be an opportunity for interaction between all participants and presenters.

 Afternoon: Culture and History Session